HOW TO COOK WAGYU & KOBE STEAKS

 Fillet, Petit Roast & Fillet Mignons

-Fillet steak naturally renders less fat when cooking compared to sirloin/ribeye, to prevent singeing the outside of the steak the addition of sunflower/vegetable oil, or for perfect results Wagyu fat, is essential.
+Fillet steak naturally renders less fat when cooking compared to sirloin/ribeye, so to prevent singeing the outside of the steak the addition of sunflower/vegetable oil, or for perfect results Wagyu fat, is essential.

 Heat a dry non stick pan over a high heat, season the steak lightly with salt, add the wagyu fat then add the steak just before the fat starts smoking.
 Reduce the heat slightly, using tongs colour all sides of the steak turning frequently.